In the Real measurement mode, we can see all the devices that are connected to our system.

 - When disconnecting the slice from USB or turning off Dewesoft X software the watchdog will trigger (after the preset time in case of disconnect or computer/software freeze or immediately when exiting Dewesoft).
 The LED light will turn RED

-The watchdog module itself has 3 additional outputs which are user controlled via the A/D module.
+The watchdog module itself has 3 additional outputs that are user-controlled via the A/D module.
 The respective A/D outputs are CTRL DO 2, CTRL DO 3 and CTRL DO 4.

 In DEWE-43 settings, we can change the CAN baud rate and CAN operation mode (Read only or Read/Write/Acknowledge).
 We can also see its name of the device, serial number, hardware version, and firmware version.